HEnquist/camilladsp/README.md

 The Shibata filters are the new filters from [SSRC 1.32](https://shibatch.sourceforge.net/ssrc/).

 Filters with more taps are typically more precise, always at the expense of higher cpu load.
-HighPass is an exception, which is about as fast as Flat.
+Highpass is an exception, which is about as fast as Flat.

 The parameter "bits" sets the target bit depth.
 For most oversampling delta-sigma DACs, this should match the bit depth of the playback device for best results.
 For true non-oversampling DACs, this should match the number of bits over which the DAC is linear (or the playback bit depth, whichever is lower).
 Setting it to a higher value is not useful since then the applied dither will be lost.